Exclusive - ECB limits bond buying, eurozone looks to banks

 | BRUSSELS

-BRUSSELS The European Central Bank is capping its weekly bond purchases at 20 billion euros and euro zone officials want banks to use its big new liquidity offer to buy more sovereign debt, ECB sources said on Friday.
+BRUSSELS The European Central Bank is capping its weekly bond purchases at 20 billion euros (17 billion pounds) and euro zone officials hope its new bumper liquidity provision will allow banks to buy more government debt and ease crisis-hit states' borrowing costs, ECB sources said on Friday.

-The ECB has bought no more than 22 billion euros (18.8 billion pounds) worth of bonds in any week since it reactivated its bond-buy programme in August to defend Italy and Spain.

-ECB sources said it would keep purchases to a maximum of 20 billion euros now and was not considering bigger action in response to an EU summit decision to create a fiscal union.
+The bank has bought no more than 22 billion euros worth of bonds in any week since it reactivated its bond-buy programme in August.
+ECB sources said it would keep purchases to a maximum of 20 billion euros now and is not considering bigger action in response to an EU summit decision to create a fiscal union.

-Europe secured an historic agreement to draft a new treaty for deeper economic integration in the euro zone but Britain, the region's third largest economy, refused to join the other 26 countries in a fiscal union and was left isolated.
+Twenty-three of the EU's 27 leaders agreed to pursue tighter integration with stricter budget rules for the euro zone, though Britain said it could not accept proposed amendments to the EU treaty after failing to secure concessions for itself.

 "We more or less anticipated what would come out," one ECB source said.
 "We don't see any need for new deliberation."